 It's a funding mechanism.

-I think that's why the president was pretty clear, and he said this himself, President Trump, why support?
+I think that's why the president was pretty clear.

-And I agree with him on the emergency, but he said he did not pressure people, he had them vote their conscious, because there are some people out there who have been consistent on this issue, Democrat or Republican.
+He had them vote their conscience because there are some people out there who have been consistent on this issue, Democrat or Republican.

-So I agree with those things political value.
+So I agree with those political.

 I agree.